AMC Matador: 1976

 Australian Motor Industries assembled the U.S. 1974 second-generation Matador sedan and wagon through 1976, marketing it as the new "1976" model.
 The first few were built in December 1975.
 The new Matador was priced at $9,810 for the sedan and $10,951 for the station wagon.

 Externally, it was identical to the U.S 1974 model, even using the U.S. stainless steel, full-size wheel covers that AMC had been using since 1972, but now for the first time in Australia.

 As with the previous models, the 1967 Rambler Ambassador dash assembly was reused, but was now fitted with the 1974 U.S.-type three-pod instrument cluster.
 The 1967 Ambassador Weather Eye unit, previously positioned to the left of the instrument dials in previous models, was repositioned to the right.
 The Australian-made seats in use since the 1973 model and the locally made door cards in use since the 1971 model were continued with no changes.
 The revised steering wheel with the rectangular horn pad of the 1974 U.S. version was used on Australian models until the end of production.
-For compliance with the Australian Vehicle Standards rules allowing only ambler turn signals, the tail light assemblies were swapped around so that the original right-side assembly was fitted to the left-side, and vice versa.
-Thus the reverse lights were to the outside instead of the inside as on the U.S. models.
-A rectangular, plastic amber insert was attached over the clear reverse lenses and the lights were rewired as both reverse lights and turn signals.
+To comply with Australian Vehicle Standards rules requiring only amber turn signals, the tail light assemblies were swapped so that the original right-side assembly was fitted to the left side, and vice versa.
+Thus, the reverse lights were on the outside rather than the inside, as on the U.S. models.
+A rectangular, plastic amber insert was attached over the clear reverse lenses, and the lights were rewired as both reverse lights and turn signals.

 All Australian second-generation Matadors continued to be powered with the AMC 360 CID V8 engine with automatic transmission, as with the first-generation Australian-built Matadors.
 From about June 1976, AMI fitted the Matador sedans with a "Heavy Duty Fleet Engine" with a four-barrel carburetor and electronic ignition.
 There were no other engine or transmission options.

 The hood latch on the second-generation Australian Matadors remained on the passenger (left) side of the dashboard.
 In contrast, previous Australian Matadors had the bonnet latch on the driver's (right) side, as would be the case on a right-hand drive vehicle.
 Under-dash air conditioning, power windows, electric aerial, and the 1960s steering componentry remained standard.

 Australian license plates are wider than U.S. plates, so a sheet of folded steel was screwed to the license plate area of the body as an extension for the Australian plate to be affixed.
 A generic trailer light unit was affixed to the extension for the number plate light.

 Documented registrations in 1976 were 88 Matadors (78 sedans and ten station wagons).

 1977

-A few Matadors assembled in December 1976, were registered in 1977.
+A few Matadors assembled in December 1976 were registered in 1977.

-Documented registrations for 1977 were 27 Matadors (24 sedans and three station wagons.)
+Documented registrations for 1977 were 27 Matadors, of which 24 were sedans and three station wagons.